ssb22/adjuster/README.md

  : When `--capitalisation` is not in effect. report words that are usually capitalised but that have at most this number of lower-case exceptions (default 1) for investigation of possible typos in the corpus

 `-1`, `--single-words`
- : Do not consider any rule longer than 1 word, although it can still have Yarowsky seed collocations if -y is set.
+ : Do not generate any rule longer than 1 word, although it can still have Yarowsky seed collocations if -y is set.
 This speeds up the search, but at the expense of thoroughness.
 You might want to use this in conjuction with -y to make a parser quickly.

 `--no-single-words`
  : Cancels any earlier `--single-words` option in Makefile variables etc

 `--max-words=`
- : Limits the number of words in a rule; rules longer than this are not considered.
+ : Limits the number of words in a rule.
 0 means no limit.  `--single-words` is equivalent to `--max-words`=1.
 If you need to limit the search time, and are using -y, it should suffice to use `--single-words` for a quick annotator or `--max-words`=5 for a more thorough one (or try 3 if `--yarowsky-half-thorough` is in use).

 `--multiword-end-avoid=`
  : Comma-separated list of words (without annotation markup) that should be avoided at the end of a multiword rule (e.g. sandhi likely to depend on the following word)